 Re-coat with a protective finish product annually or when the carving no longer repels water, it looks dry, or it starts to discolor.

-DK Carving will not make repairs to any cracking or checking experienced by your carving.
-This is normal and can add character to your carvings.
+DK Carving does not make repairs to any checking experienced by your carving.
+This is a normal process and can add character to your carvings.
 If dissatisfied with the look there are two common remedies.
-First is to simply spray paint the crack black and wipe any over spray off the surface.
-This effectively camouflages cracks well and provides an aged look.
+First is to simply spray or otherwise apply black paint to the checking and wipe any over spray from the surface.
+This effectively camouflages the checking and provides an aged look.

-Recommended Protective Finish Products
+Protective Finish Products

 Minwax Helmsman Spar Urethane Gloss is currently used on all DK carvings.